Digital Nomad Life in Spanish Wells, Bahamas

 We asked people in Spanish Wells if they could share any humorous cultural blunders they commited.
 They wrote:

 "Spanish Wells is a small, predominantly Christian community in the Bahamas.
 It's important to respect their religious beliefs and practices.
 Avoid wearing revealing clothing, especially when visiting churches.
 Public displays of affection are generally frowned upon.
 It's also considered impolite to refuse an invitation to someone's home.
 If you're invited, it's customary to bring a small gift for the host.
 Bahamians are generally friendly and hospitable, but they also value their privacy.
 Avoid taking photos of people without their permission.
 It's also important to remember that Spanish Wells is a small fishing community.
 Respect the local customs and traditions related to fishing.
 For example, don't interfere with fishing activities or equipment, and don't take more fish or seafood than you can eat.
 Lastly, Spanish Wells is a peaceful and quiet place.
 Avoid loud and disruptive behavior, especially at night.
-This includes playing loud music, shouting, or making other loud noises that could disturb the peace," explained one expat living in Spanish Wells, Bahamas.
+This includes playing loud music, shouting, or making other loud noises that could disturb the peace," said one expat in Spanish Wells.

 Get Quote